AlejandroPqLz/tf-diffusion-scratch/README.md

 <img src='./figures/readme_figures/container_vscode.png' style="width: 80%;" />
 </p>

-### 4. MacOS Set up
+### 4. MacOS Configuration
 ---

 #### 4.1 Conda Environment

-We will follow the same first steps as in the [Windows Subsystem for Linux (WSL2) Set up](#2-windows-subsystem-for-linux-wsl2-set-up) section, since we are goint to use a coda environment to manage the dependencies.
+We will follow the same first steps as in the [Windows Subsystem for Linux (WSL2) Configuration](#2-windows-subsystem-for-linux-wsl2-configuration) section, since we are goint to use a coda environment to manage the dependencies.
 Therefore, install miniconda following the [Miniconda instalation guide](https://docs.anaconda.com/free/miniconda/#quick-command-line-install).
 After installing miniconda, create a new environment with the following command:

 ```bash
     # Create the environment